Page 63 – 66

-The sister came over to the cart, near where I was standing.
-She grabbed the defib paddles out of their case, and I thought I was going to pass out.
-It’s obvious I’ve watched to much ER over the years.
-She disconnected them from their leads and attached the leads to Bren to get a clear trace off his heart.
-OK, that’s not so bad!
+The sister came over to the cart near where I was standing.
+She grabbed the defib paddles out of their case, and I thought I would pass out.
+Obviously, I’ve watched too much ER over the years.
+She disconnected them from their leads and attached the leads to Bren to get a clear trace from his heart.
+OK, that’s alright!
 I saw him crane his neck to find me, and he gave me the thumbs up.
 Then I heard him laughing, and I knew he was OK.

 He recovered fast, and when all his readings were back to normal, the sister told him that she wished she had an ECG like his.